hellcp/bugzilla.github.io/_posts/2005-01-15-status-update.md

 title: "Status Update"
 date: 2005-01-15
 author: Jacob Steenhagen
+categories:
+- Status
 ---

 ## Introduction

 It's been about 3 months since our [last update](2004-10-24.html) and the corresponding 3rd release candidate for Bugzilla 2.18, but at long last we are pleased to announce the full release of Bugzilla 2.18\.
-Though it's been more than 2 1/2 years in the making, we think you'll find the [new features](/releases/2.18/new-features.html) were worth the wait.
+Though it's been more than 2 1/2 years in the making, we think you'll find the [new features](/releases/2.18/) were worth the wait.

 If you didn't get an email notification of this new release, but would like to for future releases, be sure to [subscribe](https://lists.bugzilla.org/cgi-bin/mj_wwwusr?func=lists-full-long&extra=announce) to our "announce" list.
 This is a low volume mailing list that covers releases and security advisories.
 We recommend that all Bugzilla administrators subscribe to this list.